This page was last updated on 2nd July 2020

 Special schools are not required to follow the mainstream approach of opening to years R, 1 and 6 and we will continue to offer places to children of essential workers and a number of other pupils who would benefit most from a school place whilst keeping overall pupil numbers low.

-The “Learning from Home” section of the website continues to be added to so please visit regularly.
+The “Learning from Home” section of the website continues to be added to so please visit regularly for updates and ideas on activities you can do at home.

 Support for families entitled for Free School Meals is in place and working well.
 The school has three methods of support: